Hasan Prishtina: Family and early life

-In his memoirs Prishtina wrote that his family originated from Poljance in the Drenica region, where his ancestors gave valuable contribution to the Albanian culture and revolts against the Ottoman Empire.
-He wrote that his grandparent Haxhi Ali Berisha, who moved to Vıçıtırın/Vushtrri in 1871, was the son of Abdullah Ali Berisha.
-Haxhi's younger son, Ahmet was the father of Hasan.
+In his memoirs, Prishtina wrote that his family originated from Poljance in the Drenica region, and that his ancestors gave valuable contributions to the Albanian revolts against the Ottoman Empire.
+He wrote that his grandfather, Haxhi Ali Berisha, who moved to Vushtrri in 1871, was the son of Abdullah Ali Berisha.
+Haxhi's younger son, Ahmet, was the father of Hasan.
 Prishtina said that family's links to the Drenica region were celebrated with songs and other traditions.
-The Berisha family was autochthonous to the province of Dukagjini, where Vushtrri is also part.
-Archival research done by Muhamet Pirraku confirms Hasan Prishtina's writings, and points that some documents give an alternative name of Abdullah Ali Berisha, Mehmet.
-Hasan was born in 1873 in Vıçıtırın/Vushtrri and had one brother named Ymer.
-After finishing the French gymnasium in Thessaloniki, he studied politics and law in Istanbul.
+The Berisha family was autochthonous to the province of Dukagjini, of which Vushtrri is also part.
+Archival research done by Muhamet Pirraku confirms Hasan Prishtina's writings, and points that some documents give an alternative name for Abdullah Ali Berisha, ‘Mehmet’.
+Hasan was born in 1873 in Vushtrri and had one brother named Ymer.
+After finishing his studies at the French gymnasium in Thessaloniki, he studied politics and law in Istanbul.
 He was originally known as "Hasan Berisha".

 He initially supported the Young Turk Revolution of 1908.
 Prishtina was elected to the Ottoman parliament in 1908 and became affiliated to the Young Turk (CUP) party.
-He changed his last name into Prishtina in 1908, when he was elected as the Pristina delegate in the Ottoman parliament in Istanbul during the Second Constitutional Era.
+He changed his last name to Prishtina in 1908, when he was elected as Pristina’s delegate in the Ottoman parliament in Istanbul during the Second Constitutional Era.
 Actions by the Ottoman government against rebels and civilians in Kosovo during 1909 led Prishtina to publish an article titled "Albanians" in the Young Turk newspaper Tanin.
 He stressed that force was unproductive and unable to bring peace and security while reforms were needed following the example of Midhat Pasha.
-As a parliamentarian Prishtina viewed the place of Albanians in the empire as partners entitled in the decision-making process which was partly based upon ethnic politics.
+As a parliamentarian, Prishtina viewed the place of Albanians in the empire as partners entitled in the decision-making process which was partly based upon ethnic politics.
 He expressed that sentiment in an analogy delivered to parliament in early May 1911.
 Prishtina defined the Ottoman state as a "joint stock company with common interest... owned by Turks, Albanians, and other peoples, [all] with equal shares" and without anyone "deserving preferential treatment".
 By late 1911, Prishtina had joined the Freedom and Accord Party which was founded by him and ten others who were opponents of the Young Turks and advocated for Ottomanism, government decentralisation and the rights of ethnic minorities.
-In 1911 Prishtina wrote a chapter on the revolt by Albanian highlanders (Malësors) and highlighted their important duties involving border defense in an edited book titled Musaver Arnavud (The Illustrated Albanian) in Ottoman Turkish by Dervish Hima.
+In 1911, Prishtina wrote a chapter on the revolt of Albanian highlanders (Malësors) and highlighted their important duties surrounding border defense in an edited book titled Musaver Arnavud (The Illustrated Albanian) in Ottoman Turkish by Dervish Hima.